Olaf Tveitmoe: Early life

+In 1894, Tveitmoe was arrested, tried, and convicted of forgery after purchasing an interest in The Crookston Tribune, a newspaper connected with the Farmers' Alliance, using a promissory note with a forged signature.
+He was sentenced to 18 months of hard labor at the Minnesota State Prison in Stillwater in April, but was pardoned that December by governor Knute Nelson.

-Later, Tveitmoe moved to the Pacific Coast, settling first in the state of Oregon, where he was instrumental in organizing a utopian socialist communal colony.
-Located near the town of Toledo in Lincoln County, Oregon and named after popular socialist novelist Edward Bellamy, Bellamy Colony briefly engaged in agricultural activity and petty manufacturing before failing to gain economic critical mass and failing.
+Later, Tveitmoe moved to the Pacific Coast, settling first in the state of Oregon, where in 1898 he was instrumental in organizing a utopian socialist communal colony.
+Located near the town of Toledo in Lincoln County, Oregon and named after popular socialist novelist Edward Bellamy, the Bellamy Colony briefly engaged in agricultural activity and petty manufacturing before failing to gain economic critical mass and failing.